Init 1

 - A game state, will contain all the players, initially capped to a maximum to keep things simple, and each player will have a fixed amount of projectiles to shoot

-- Actions, all of which will be directional in nature, such as
+- Events, which may be directional in nature, such as

 MOVE UP